vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 .. image:: _images/check-mesh.png
 .. image:: _images/avatar-config.png

-.. note:: Avatars in Project Athena must have a Chest bone.
+.. note:: Avatars in Vircadia must have a Chest bone.
 If your avatar does not have a chest bone, the avatar exporter may suggest a suitable alternative from the 'Avatar Configuration' panel.
 If the exporter doesn't suggest an alternative and Humanoid doesn't correctly map the Chest, then you will get an error and need to manually map a bone to the Chest from 'Avatar Configuration'.

 5. If you made any changes, click 'Done'.
 6. Click on the FBX file in the 'Assets' manager.